Growing Your Own Vegetable Garden Starts Indoors In Cold Climates

 Basically, if there is a serious value add proposition or better equipment available that will last considerably longer, that’s a perfectly valid reason to spend more money.

 For example, if you buy a cheap 1020 tray, they will likely only last a season or two before it needs replacing.
-Compare that to a heavy duty tray, though, and it will last for a decade or more.
+Compare that to a heavy duty tray, though, which will last for a decade or more.

 Sure, those heavy duty trays are three times the price, initially.
 But, after a few years, you’re basically saving money at that point.